NextReader-app/graby-ts/README.md

 ## Overview

 Graby-TS extracts content from web pages using site-specific configurations from [FiveFilters ftr-site-config](https://github.com/fivefilters/ftr-site-config) and the Mozilla Readability algorithm.
-This library is designed to be platform-agnostic, working in browsers, Node.js, and NativeScript environments.
+This library is designed to be platform-agnostic, working in Node.js, and NativeScript environments (.

 ## Installation